Terms & Conditions

 Bootcamp duration: 24 Weeks

-Week completed since the scheduled Bootcamp commencement date Maximum Possible Qualifying Refund as a % of Tuition Fee (subject to a further Cancellation Fee to the extent of 15% of the Tuition Fee)
+Weeks since initial placement payment completed and/or scheduled Bootcamp commencement date Maximum Possible Qualifying Refund as a % of Tuition Fee (subject to a further Cancellation Fee to the extent of 15% of the Tuition Fee)

 CoGrammar reserves its right to amend these amounts and/or percentages at any time, at their discretion.
 Students will be duly notified of any amendments thereto.
 Students are bound by the terms of this refund policy.